Building multi-platform documentation with DocC

 While this is great, I could however not find a way to specify platform.
 This means that the commands above only generate documentation for macOS.

-Since I have automated my work process with Fastlane, I therefore created a bunch of lanes that let me generate multi-platform documentation with a single command.
-Let’s take a look at how this was done.
+Since I have automated my workflow with Fastlane, I created a bunch of lanes that let me generate multi-platform documentation with a single command.
+Let’s take a look.

 Generate multi-platform documentation with scripts and Fastlane

-If you’re not familiar with Fastlane, it’s basically a scripting tool that can be used to automate your development and release process.
-I use it for all my apps and libraries.
+If you’re not familiar with Fastlane, it’s a build tool that can automate your development and release processes.
+I use it for all my apps and SDKs.

-I now want to extend the Fastlane setup for my Swift packages with a bunch of lanes that let me generate DocC documentation archives and static web sites, using a single command if possible.
+Let’s extend Fastlane for my Swift packages with a bunch of lanes that let me generate DocC documentation archives and static web sites, using a single command if possible.

 To avoid that the setup becomes too Fastlane-specific, I will use the sh